nacekoprivec/anomaly-detection/README.md

 Model train mode is activated if "load_model_from" is not in the config file, and "train_data" is defined.
 After training, the trained model will be used to continue with evaluation of data from consumer automatically.
 If we have a pre-trained model, we load it by specifying:
    * load_model_from: location of pre-trained iForest model.
 This is an optional parameter.
 If it is not provided train_data must be and vice versa.
 If neither of them are provided the retrain interval must be and the model will output undefiner results untill the first retrain.  (example: "models/IsolationForest") in the config file.
-Example config: IsolationForest.json
+Example config: IsolationForest.json <br>
+If the model is to be trained from file, the file must have 2 columns, timestamp and ftr_vector where ftr_vector holds a feature vector in string format.

 4. **PCA + Isolation forest:** PCA (Principal component analysis) projects high dimensional data to a lower dimensional space.
 Very effective first step, if we have a large number of features in an instance (even > 1000).
 First, PCA is applied to the input data followed by the Isolation forest algorithm.
 In addition to the Isolation forest requirements, the following parameters must be specified in the config file: \
     * N_components: dimensionality of the PCA output space (example: 5)